liuyxpp/liuyxpp.github.io/_posts/2020-03-23-scattering-2.md

 ---
 layout: post
 title: "Julia in Practice: Building Scattering.jl from Scratch (2)"
-description: In this post we implment a submodule peak.jl to model the shape of the scattering peaks.
+description: In this post we implement a submodule peak.jl to model the shape of the scattering peaks.
 author: Yi-Xin Liu
 date: 2020-03-23
 modified: 2019-03-23